 I stopped in my tracks.
 I couldn’t stem the rising of octaves in my voice.
 I practically sang a high-soprano “Really?”

 “Yum.”
-She says.
+She said.
 “Where’d you find the cheese?”

-You see, dear reader, I have been mentally preparing for this moment for days.
+You see, dear reader, I had been mentally preparing for this for days.
 I knew that if I ever got the chance to talk about this dish with Nancy, I should better have all the answers ready.
 I was not going to give a repeat performance of the night I had one too many glasses of wine after work and told her I was really into this great “goats’ milk cheese from Pienza”.
 GOATS MILK CHEESE?
 FROM PIENZA?
 God.
 How stupid of me.
 Everyone knows that Pienza, Italy is known for SHEEPS MILK CHEESE!!!
 God…Why must I suffer from stage fright/food dyslexia (calling an important food stuff something that it’s not out of carelessness and or fear)!!!????
 Nancy was just so nice and only nodded at me.
 “Really?
 Goat’s milk cheese?” she said.
 “From Pienza?”
 It wasn’t I until I tucked myself in later that night that I realized my mistake.
 I bolted upright in bed and nearly screamed.
 My husband had to pat my head and whisper “It’s alright, it’s alright” for several minutes before I could calm down.

 Back to the story: Where did I get the cheese, you ask?
 I take a deep breath and say the follow words like a child that’s just learned how to say their first full sentence.